amseps/amseps-imageboard/README.md

       ↑ catch when file isn't an image ?

     Instantly after MVP:
+      ↑ Add styling to headerbar
+        Like on hover AMSEPS change color
+        Come up with a better name?
       ↑ Tickable slow refresh
       ↑ Count new items in tab
       ↑ Mini-votes: